-- x.
-Review the IGA results, negotiate with the ESCO, as necessary, and either approve the proposed projects, or disapprove the project and settle payment of the IGA cost with ESCO. - xi.
-If the project is approved, negotiate and execute an energy savings performance contract and any other necessary agreements or contracts - xii.
-Construction begins (ESCO performs construction management) - xiii.
-All construction completed (i.e. substantial completion), including equipment/systems, and commissioning - xiv.
-Guaranteed savings period begins - xv.
-Project maintenance; measurement and verification; facility personnel training - xvi.
-Ongoing performance monitoring - b.
-Distribution of the IFP document shall be to all qualified ESCOs within the particular market sector(s) related to the Facility Owner's requirements. - c.
+- (11) The FO shall review the IGA results, negotiate with the ESCO as necessary, and choose to either pursue implementation of approved ECMs under a subsequently executed Guaranteed Energy Savings (GES) contract or settle payment of the IGA cost with the selected ESCO. - (12) After the final IGA is accepted, the FO may negotiate and execute an ESPC GES agreement and any other necessary agreements or contracts.
+If applicable, a separate lease financing agreement may be negotiated and executed with a third party financial institution. - (13) The design and construction begins with the ESCO providing oversight during design-build work that is reviewed and approved by representative FO staff. - (14) All construction of the ECM's are completed and accepted, including commissioning. - (15) The GES performance period begins. - (16) The ongoing maintenance of the ECM's are implemented by the FO, its service contractors or the ESCO if negotiated, as required to maintain the performance guarantee. - (17) There is ongoing annual Measurement and Verification (M&V) to confirm that ESCO performance guarantees for the completed ECMs are being met. - (18) There may be other ongoing services as may be negotiated with the ESCO. - b.
+Distribution of the IFP document shall be to all qualified and interested ESCOs listed on the VL#12-11.
+However, if the FO submits a written inquiry to all ESCOs on the VL#12-11 to determine interest in the agencies proposed ESPC project, the agency shall send the IFP document to only the ESCOs that responded favorably in writing to that inquiry, or the agency may use the optional process (Paragraph 1(c)) to create a shorter and more manageable ESCO list. - c.
 Optional.
-The Facility Owner process to create a shorter and more manageable ESCO list from the vendor list to be as follows: - i.
-A selection committee comprised mainly of Facility Owner staff will select three (3) or more pre-qualified ESCO on the established SPO VL using the following general process: - (1) Review the 5-page overview of each currently eligible ESCO from the ESCO's response to RFP-08-022-SW. - (2) Consider the ESCO's involvement in the particular market sector or similar sector that is related to the type of facility/project being considered. - (3) Consider the size of facility/project being considered. - (4) Review of information provided in ESCO's response to RFP-08-022-SW. - (5) Other factors of importance to be determined by the Facility Owner. - ii.
-The Facility Owner shall document the basis for selecting ESCOs receiving an IFP. - iii.
-If an ESCO declines this invitation, it is not necessary to identify another ESCO to take its place. - d.
-The Invitation for Proposal document to be provided to prospective ESCOs should include the following at the minimum: - Technical scope of the project (may include information on the facility/project, energy goals, improvement projects completed and proposed, utility data, etc.); - ii.
-Selection process and evaluation criteria; - iii.
-Project schedule; and - iv.
-Special project terms and conditions - 1.
-Technical - 2.
-Contractual
+The FO process to create a shorter and more manageable ESCO list from the VL#12-11. - (1) A selection committee comprised mainly of FO staff will select three (3) or more pre-qualified ESCO's listed on the established VL#12-11 using the following general process: - (i) Review the 5-page overview of each currently eligible ESCO from the ESCO's response to RFP-12-0005-SW. - Consider the ESCO's involvement in the particular market sector or similar sector that is related to the type of facility/project being considered. - (iii) Consider the size of facility/project being considered. - (iv) Review of information provided in ESCO's response to RFP-12-005-SW. - v) Other factors of importance shall be determined by the FO. - (2) The FO shall document the basis for selecting ESCOs to receive a Solicitation of Interest letter for the ESPC project. - (3) If an ESCO declines the FO invitation, it is not required to select another ESCO to take its place. - d.
+The IFP solicitation document provided to prospective ESCOs from the VL#12-11 should include the following at a minimum: - (1) Technical scope of the project (may include information on the facilities, project goals or objectives that are important to the FO, improvement projects completed and proposed, multiple years of utility data, etc.); - (2) Selection process and evaluation criteria;